 Email Hack via SMS Phishing Text: Phone Scam Overview

 Most people fail to realize criminals can access their emails with nothing more than an email address and a cell phone number.
-Many of the larger email providers, like Google will allow you to recover your password through a text message.
+Many of the larger email providers, like Google, allow you to recover your password through a text message.
 Here is how the email account hack works and what you need to do to safeguard your email address.

 Receiving a Password Recovery Text Out of the Blue